AymDev/MessengerAzureBundle/README.md

 ```
 >Where `KEY_NAME` is your **shared access key name**, `KEY_VALUE` is your **shared access key** and `NAMESPACE` is your
 >*Azure Service Bus* **namespace**.
+>**Important note:** the keys can contain special characters that could break the URL parsing.
+Be sure to URL encode
+>them.

 ### Transport options